 Who are you?

-I'm Amanda Visconti, a builder and researcher of digital interfaces for social learning and reading.
-I hold a Ph.D. in Literature (digital humaniteis focus) from the University of Maryland English Department, I'm the Winnemore Digital Dissertation Fellow at the Maryland Institute for Technology in the Humanities (MITH), and I also hold a master's degree in Information from the University of Michigan, where I conducted a similar user study about how members of the public use digital humanities archives.
-Additionally, I've been a professional web developer focused on digital+social reading interfaces for over eight years now, and I've been interested in digital Joyce research for even longer.
+I'm (Dr!)
+Amanda Visconti, a digital humanities builder and researcher of digital interfaces for social learning and reading.
+I hold a Ph.D. in Literature from the University of Maryland English Department, where the Winnemore Digital Dissertation Fellowship at the Maryland Institute for Technology in the Humanities (MITH) helped me complete my degree.
+I also hold a master's degree in Information from the University of Michigan, where I conducted a similar user study about how members of the public use digital humanities archives.
+Additionally, I've been a professional web developer focused on digital+social reading interfaces for over ten years now, and I've been interested in digital Joyce research for even longer.
 Joycean work includes an outdated prototype of this project (UlyssesUlysses.com), information visualizations of character interactions in Ulysses, and textual interventions with the first episode of Ulysses (Ulysses Usurped).

 I'm conducting this dissertational research out of my own academic interest.
 All funding I've received has been expressly to support my own research/living expenses while conducting the research (you can check out the credits page for more on my funding sources).